bsc7080gbc/genai_prompt_myshelf/v5/README.md

 ** IMPORTANT **

 The folders: 'persona' and 'recipies' are important additions and evolutions of the MyShelf.
 Previously we would store these items in the data.json and watch it expand.
-This would evetually cause our data.json file to become too large and performance would be impacted among other things.
+This would eventually cause our data.json file to become too large and performance would be impacted among other things.
 Now for data needs changes, but not very often, we can ceate a folder on our private repository. that repository would contain a README, possibly an index.json file showing what is the structure of the folder.
 This approach allows for a wealth of opportunties.